VS-LIU/1800_202310_DTC-01/README.md

 ├── main.html                 # landing page after user login
 ├── README.md                 # README for this project
 │
+It has the following subfolders and files:
+│
-│------It has the following subfolders and files------ ├── .git                      # Folder for git repo ├── images                    # Folder for images
+├── .git                      # Folder for git repo ├── images                    # Folder for images
 │   ├── footer                # Folder for footer images